 Leaving Puglia behind, we drove for about 4 hours across the bottom of the Italian boot, reaching the most amazing place in Italy: the Amalfitan Coast.
 We were going to spend an incredible 3 days on the Amalfi Coast and had planned an amazing Amalfi Coast road trip itinerary.

-As always, the plan from home does not always match the reality we found on location, and that’s why I want t share it with you so that you will know better.
+As always, the plan from home does not always match the reality we found on location, and that’s why I want to share it with you so that you will know better.
 If you plan to be touring Amalfi coast by car, the 50 km long stretch of winding road, it might be worth knowing why we eventually gave up on the thought and opted to go by bus or boat instead.

 Our Amalfi Coast road trip itinerary and what I’ve learned